 Combine 1 cup mashed potato, flour, and egg in a large bowl.
 Knead until dough forms a ball.
 Shape small portions of the dough into long “snakes”.
 On a floured surface, cut snakes into half-inch pieces.
 You can add texture here by taking each piece and slowly rolling it under a fork.

 Bring a large pot of lightly salted water to a boil.
-Drop in gnocchi and cook for 3 to 5 minutes or until gnocchi have risen to the top.
+Drop the gnocchi in and cook for 3 to 5 minutes or until gnocchi have risen to the top.
 Use a hand-strainer to remove the gnocchi and then add it to the dish.

-Yes!
-Just place any leftovers in an airtight container and store in the refrigerator for up to 3 days.
-To reheat, you can either warm it on the stove-top in a skillet with a little oil or place it in the microwave.
+Place any leftovers in an airtight container and store them in the refrigerator for up to 3 days.
+To reheat, you can either warm it on the stovetop in a skillet with a little oil or place it in the microwave.

 Corn and Sausage Gnocchi

-- 12 ounces beef smoked sausage, sliced into 1/2-inch slices, on the diagonal
+- 12 ounces smoked sausage, like kielbasa, diagonally sliced into ½-inch pieces

 - 2 tablespoon extra-virgin olive oil, divided

-Add the butter, 1/4 cup parmesan, the juice from one lemon, and the diced jalapeno. (can reserve a bit of parmesan and jalapeno for individual servings.)
+- Add the butter, ¼ cup parmesan, the juice from one lemon, and the diced jalapeno.
+(You can reserve a bit of parmesan and jalapeno for individual servings.)
 Stir to combine.